osilander/203.311/Week4/Week4.md

 The file you have downloaded (with the extension `.sh`) is a bash file, which is usually run using the command line program `bash`.
 As you know, noting the *extension* of a file can be very helpful in figuring out what is in it, or what it does.
 For example, you should never end a `bash` file with `.txt` as that suggests it is a simple text file, when in fact it is not.
 Similarly, you would never end a Microsoft Word file with `.xlsx`, you would end it with `.doc` or `.docx`. *And* if you do find a file with the suffix `.sh` you can guess it's a `bash` file and use `bash` to run it.

-### Aside: Naming Conventions
+### An Aside: Naming Conventions

 One important aspect of organising files and directories (folders) is [naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming "Wiki page on naming convention").
 When working on the command line, your life will become considerably easier if you avoid using spaces in your files and directory names.
 Thus, **never** name your file `my awesome file.txt`.
 Instead, name it `my_awesome_file.txt` ("snake case"), or `myAwesomeFile.txt` ("camel case") or `my-awesome-file.txt` ("kebab case") or `my.awesome.file.txt` and probably not `MY_AWESOME_FILE.txt` ("screaming snake case") or `MY-AWESOME-FILE.txt` ("spicy kebab case").
-You should pick one of these at the start of the course, and *stick to that format throughout the course* (i.e. camel case, or kebab case, etc. I usually use camel case, but not always - note that kebab case requires one less key to type.
-And use a `.` means that your file names will only ever have one type of non-word character.
-Last, you should almost **never** begin a file with a `.` (e.g. `.my-awesome-file.txt`) as this will make it a hidden file.
+You should pick one of these at the start of the course, and *stick to that format throughout the course* (i.e. camel case, or kebab case, etc.) I usually use snake case, but not always - kebab case requires one less keystroke than snake case so I sometimes use that.
+And using a `.` means that your file names will only ever have one type of non-word character, so it's less to remember.
+But, do as I say not as I do and always use the same convention.
+Last, you should almost **never** begin a file or directory name with a `.` (e.g. `.my-awesome-file.txt`) as this will make it a hidden file.

 <img src="graphics/naming.jpg" title="Do as I say, not as I do" width="600"/>

 **Please be consistent with your file names**

 As I pointed out above and will re-emphasise here, the second thing to pay attention to when naming files is the *extension* or suffix.
 For example *text files* are usually named with the extension `.txt`. *Often*, but not always, file extensions have three characters.
-There are some well-known exceptions of course - `.html`, `.docx`, `.xlsx`, and others.
+Some well-known exceptions are `.html`, `.docx`, `.xlsx`, and the perhpas not standard `.jpeg`.
 In this course, we will run into a wide variety of files with a wide variety of extensions, for example `.fastq`, `.sam`, `.bam`, `.txt`, `.sh`, `.fasta`, `.html`, `.gbk`, `.bai`, `.py`, `.r` (sometimes `.R`, `.gz`, `.aln`, `.tre`, `.phy`, `.vcf`,  `.bcf`, and many more!
 Hopefully at the conclusion of this Semester you will be familiar with all of these.

 Also: if you are ever writing the date, use the format `YYYYMMDD`.
 That way, when you sort files by name, they will *also* be sorted by date (e.g. if you know that you made one set of data before another, it will be easier to find).

-While we are the topic of [naming conventions](https://en.wikipedia.org/wiki/Naming_convention_(programming) "Wiki naminbg conventions"), there are certain characters that you should **always** avoid when naming files and folders.
+Finally, there are certain characters that you should **always** avoid when naming files and folders.
 Besides spaces, these are (not necessarily exhaustive):

 ```bash
    : ; ` " ' \ / ! @ # $ % ^ & * ( ) + , ? [ ] { } | > <
 ```
+Look closely above and you will note the ";" is red - that's because the `bash` interpreter thinks it's a special character.

-### Back to the Topic at Hand
+### Back to the Topic at Hand - Conda

 Let's now actually install `conda` (in our case we install a miniature version of it with less bloat, `miniconda`).